cs573-19s/04-MultipleViews/README.md

 ----
 - Line 5

   On Play-mode, circles indicating metros moves along Line 5.
 And when hovering on the circle, all animations on four views will pause and the corresponding metro in View-GeoMap and View-Passenger-Load will be highlighted as red circle and red bar.
 The moving timeline will also pause.
+When hovering out the circle, all animation will continue to play.

   On Pause-mode, linked interactions are same as the Play-mode except for the pause-effect.